95ellismle/Orbital-Visualiser/README.md

 TODO:
 ====

-+ Update the videos in this README to something better -the current ones aren't particularly greate adverts!
++ Update the videos in this README to something better.

 + Add option to visualise general orbitals.
 E.g. visualise sulphur with it's s orbital and maybe transition metal with their funky d ones...
 Need to have a general AOM_COEFFICIENT reader.